 Exams, presentations, written assignments, projects, etc. will not be accepted after the due date.
 If a student has extenuating circumstances, the student must appeal to the Academic Dean's Office.
+Extenuating circumstances must rise to the level of such things being extremely ill, necessitating hospitalization or confinement to bed, or if an emergency arises beyond the student's control like an act of nature or power outage or internet outage for International Students.
 Extensions must be requested in writing before the end of the term and may be granted by consent of the instructor and Academic Dean.
 The Academic Dean will establish an appropriate due date by which the student must submit all outstanding assignments.
 If the student fails to submit the outstanding assignments by the agreed upon date, the student's achieved grade will be entered into the student's permanent record.